dbmi-bgm/granite/README.md

 ## File formats
-The program is compatible with standard BAM and VCF formats (VCFv4.x).
+The program is compatible with standard BED, BAM and VCF formats (VCFv4.x).

 ### ReadCountKeeper (.rck)
 RCK is a tabular format that allows to efficiently store counts by strand (ForWard-ReVerse) for reads that support REFerence allele, ALTernate alleles, INSertions or DELetions at CHRomosome and POSition.
 RCK files can be further compressed with *bgzip* and indexed with *tabix* for storage, portability and faster random access.
+1-based.

 Tabular format structure: